-Proposed Submissio n Local Plai n Policy: LP44 - Sleaford Sustainable Urbar Extensions S IIA Objectives Preferred Proposed Submission Policy ng out detailed policy requirements for each ord SUEs. requireme SUEs are a Extensions have no policy setting out the detailed policy nts for each of the Sleaford SUEs. allocated by policy LP48 Sustainable Urban - Allocations and the general criteria set out in S Sustainable Urban Extensions would apply.
-Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation 12.
-Climate Change Adaptation and Flood Risk 0 There is no link between this policy and this IIA objective.
-0 There is no link between this policy and this IIA objective.
-13. Transport and Accessibility • The policy requires each of the SUEs to incorporate an amount of employment land, a Local Centre, and school provision onsite.
+IIA Objectives Option 1 - Preferred Policy Local Plan for Adoption Policy setting out detailed policy requirements for each of the Sleaford SUEs.
+Option 2 - have no policy setting out the detailed policy requirements for each of the Sleaford SUEs.
+SUEs are allocated by policy LP48 Sustainable Urban Extensions - Allocations and the general criteria set out in policy LP28 Sustainable Urban Extensions would apply.
+Residual Effects Score Commentary and Mitigation Residual Effects Score Commentary and Mitigation 13.
+Transport and Accessibility The policy requires each of the SUEs to incorporate an amount of employment land and a Local Centre on site.
 Such provision within close proximity to residential development will encourage walking and cycling to these facilities and reduce the reliance on the private car which will reduce traffic volumes and congestion.
 The effects of this are not likely to be major positive as it is inevitable that some private car use will remain, especially in the short and medium term. • Policy LP28 requires development proposals to minimise the need to travel whilst maximising sustainable transport modes and states that this will be achieved by locating key facilities such as schools and local shops within easy walking and cycling distance of most properties, incorporating high quality walking and cycling networks linking to the wider area, and providing access to high quality public transport services and facilities, including bus priority corridors and, where appropriate, park and ride.
 This policy requirement will help to reduce reliance on the private car and thus reduce traffic volumes and congestion.
 The effects of this are not likely to be major positive as it is inevitable that some private car use will remain, especially in the short and medium term.
-14. Employment √ √ Policy requires each SUE to deliver an amount of employment land: this will result in an increase in new jobs in the long term which in turn may reduce unemployment overall and reduce the number of outcommuters to other areas. • Neither policy LP28 or LP48 specify the amount of employment land to be delivered on each SUE.
-However, LP28 requires that a wide range of local employment opportunities that offer a range of jobs in different sectors of the economy are delivered on site, and that an appropriate
+14. Employment Policy requires each SUE to deliver an amount of employment land: this will result in an increase in new jobs in the long term which in turn may reduce unemployment overall and reduce the number of outcommuters to other areas.
+The scale of the SUEs may also provide new employment during the construction phases. • Neither policy LP28 or LP48 specify the amount of employment land to be delivered on each SUE.
+However, LP28 requires that a wide range of local employment opportunities that offer a range of jobs in different sectors of the economy are delivered on site, and that an appropriate level of retail should be delivered.
+Whilst these requirements will have positive effects in relation